LAMPSPUC/StateSpaceModels.jl/docs/src/examples.md

 plot!(plt, dates, expected_value, label = "Forecast")
 ```

-StateSpaceModels.jl also enables simulating multiple scenarios for the forecasting horizon based on the estimated distributions.
+We can also simulate multiple scenarios for the forecasting horizon based on the estimated predictive distributions.

 ```@example nile
 scenarios = simulate_scenarios(model, 10, 100)
 plot!(plt, dates, scenarios[:, 1, :], label = "", color = "grey", width = 0.2)
 ```

-StateSpaceModels.jl handles missing values automatically, the package consider that observations with `NaN` are missing values.
+The package also handles missing values automatically.
+To that end, the package considers that any `NaN` entries in the observations are missing values.

 ```@example nile
 nile.flow[[collect(21:40); collect(61:80)]] .= NaN
 plt = plot(nile.year, nile.flow, label = "Annual nile river flow")
 ```

-We can proceed to the same analysis
+Even though the series has several missing values, the same analysis is possible:

 ```@example nile
 model = LocalLevel(nile.flow)
 fit!(model)
 ```

-And you have the exact same code for filtering and smoothing
+And the exact same code can be used for filtering and smoothing:

 ```@example nile
 filter_output = kalman_filter(model)